-Ukraine Kuleba Holds Discussions with African Union leaders in Ethiopia
+Ukraine Kuleba Holds Discussions with African Union leaders

-Despite experiencing the most critical and hectic times, Ukraine is making tremendous efforts to move its relations with Africa.
+Ukraine Holds Discussions with African Union leaders : Despite experiencing the most critical and hectic times, Ukraine is making tremendous efforts to move its relations with Africa.
 With well-coordinated efforts with African partners, Ukraine’s Minister of Foreign Affairs, Dmytro Kuleba, went on an official visit to Africa late May, 2023.

 The significance of the second working visit was that Minister Dmytro Kuleba held useful talks with President of Comoros Islands and the current African Union Chairperson, Azali Assoumani and the Head of African Union Commission, Moussa Faki Mahamat, with Ethiopian Prime Minister Abiy Ahmed in Addis Ababa, Ethiopia.